delightedcat/delightedcat.net/README.md

 Although you are allowed to download this repository and contribute to it, it is forbidden to host the source files on a publicly accessible location under your own name.

-You nust attribute the website and/or any icons or images used to DelightedCat and/or bottledlactose including a link to this repository when using any of the icon and/or image files.
+You must attribute the website and/or any icons or images used to DelightedCat and/or bottledlactose including a link to this repository when using any of the icon and/or image files.